chrislloyd/gravtastic/README.md

 Now all your Gravatars will come from a secure connection, be a GIF and be 120x120px.

+If your Gravatar defaults depend on your instance, you can define them with a lambda:

+    class User < ActiveRecord::Base
+      include Gravtastic
+      # default avatar is the first letter of the user's first name
+      gravtastic :default => lambda { |u| "https://assets.example.com/#{u.first_name[0]}.png" }

 Gravatar needs an email address to find the person's avatar.
 By default, Gravtastic calls the `#email` method to find this.
 You can customise this.

     gravtastic :author_email